PSJorgensen/real-world-economics/real-world-economics-outline.md

     environmental quality and hence opportunities for improving public health (Cushing et al. 2015)

+-   Economic inequality leads to mental stresses and loss of social capital whihc results in largely unsustainable economic growth based on short-sighted compensatory consumer behavior (Bartolini 2014).

+-   Income inequality and health - (Pickett and Wilkinson 2015)

+    -   There is a very large literature examining income inequality in relation to health.
+Early reviews came to different interpretations of the evidence, though a large majority of studies reported that health tended to be worse in more unequal societies.
+More recent studies, not included in those reviews, provide substantial new evidence.
+    -   Key points
+    -   Evidence that income inequality is associated with worse health is reviewed.
+    -   It meets established epidemiological and other scientific criteria for causality.
+    -   The causal processes may extend to violence and other problems with social gradients.
+    -   Reducing income inequality will improve population health and wellbeing.

     -   *References*
         -   The Haves, the Have-Nots, and the Health of Everyone: The Relationship Between Social Inequality and Environmental Quality Annual Review of Public Health, 2014
+            -   SUMMARY POINTS
+            -   1. Evidence supporting the equality/sustainability
+                    hypothesis suggests that social inequality is bad for the environment, which may in turn explain why societies with more inequality appear to be less healthy.
+            -   1. Social inequality may degrade the environment through asymmetries in political power that affect who experiences the benefits and harms of pollution.
+            -   1. Social inequality may also worsen environmental quality by increasing the environmental intensity of a society's consumption or decreasing social cohesion and the willingness to cooperate to protect common resources.
+            -   1. Evidence of a negative association between social inequality and environmental quality appears strongest for localized air pollutants and markers of access to safe water and sanitation, and weaker for more dispersed pollutants, such as CO2, and other measures of water quality.
+            -   1. The evidence linking inequality with worse environmental quality is more consistent in within-country studies from the United States than in between-country studies, perhaps because the former benefit from a greater consistency in data and the fact that the larger political and development contexts are held fixed.

         -   Cost-effectivness of conservation actions (e.g. Jonathan Hoekstra, PNAS piece, 2012)